wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/g. [Node deployment] [macOS] waves package /lesson.md

         ```
         {"height":2500}
         ```
-        In this case, you will need to install the latest update mentioned in the [Node Upgrade](#node-upgrade).
+        In this case, you will need to install the latest update mentioned in the [Node upgrade](#node-upgrade).
         Please, note that you will not need to follow this instruction below (steps №3 and below).
         After completing this step, you can go to the [Node networks]() chapter.
 3. Verify the signature of a block of the blockchain.